r-brown1/Weeks-2-4/week_2/data_cleaning/data_cleaning_pipeline/data_cleaning_pipeline.md

   - Original input data must not be modified.
   - Cleaned dataset must be saved as `cleaned_products.csv` in `cleaned_data/`.
 - **No Extra Dependencies**:
-  - Only Pandas is allowed (no sklearn, numpy, etc.).
+  - Only Pandas is allowed (no sklearn, etc.), NumPy is acceptable when necessary.

 ---